ilyannn/video-sampler/README.md

 # Custom operators

-The following custom operators, defined in [Custom Operators.swift](https://github.com/ilyannn/video-sampler/blob/master/VideoSampler/Custom%20Operators.swift) are used throughout the project:
+The following Swift operators, defined in [Custom Operators.swift](./VideoSampler/Custom%20Operators.swift) are used throughout the project:

 **Main thread** ⬆︎, an infix operator with the semantic meaning *schedule the block with the given parameters on the main thread*.
 Often used in delegate callbacks when lifting model events to the UI layer, for example: